Functions continuous on curves in o-minimal structures: Introduction

+We note here that types satisfying \eqref{firstmain} of Theorem \ref{maintheorem} can be characterized using the framework of $T$-convexity developed in \cite{vdDLew95}.
+Statement \eqref{firstmain} for a type $p$ is equivalent to the following: if $\bar c\models p$, then the convex hull of $M$ in the prime model containing $M\bar c$ is given by elements of the form $F(\bar c)$, where $F$ is an $M$-definable, global continuous bounded $n$-ary function.\footnote{Thanks to an anonymous referee for pointing out this equivalence.} This equivalence is easily seen since a continuous function on a closed set can be definably extended to a global continuous function.
+Note that the convex hull of $M$ is a $T$-convex subring of the prime model of $M\bar c$.
+Thus, Statement \eqref{secondmain}, or, more precisely, \eqref{coritemtype} of Corollary \ref{infinitetype}, characterizes types which have this convexity property.

 The structure of the paper is as follows.
 In Section \ref{s-exploring}, we state the question of the paper and reduce it from one about curves to one about types.
 In Section \ref{s-preliminaries}, we obtain some basic results on o-minimal types, following \cite{Marker86}.
-In Section \ref{s-scale}, we define scale, give some results of \cite{MarkerSteinhorn94}, and obtain some new ones.
-In Section \ref{s-decreasing}, we give the notion of a decreasing type.
+In Section \ref{s-scale}, we define scale, coming from some concepts in \cite{MaSt94}, and define the notion of a decreasing type, which makes scale more useful.
+Section \ref{goodbound} defines a set of points that will be in any closed set containing a given type.
 Finally, in Section \ref{s-theorem} we prove Theorem \ref{maintheorem}, and get Theorem \ref{curvetheorem} as a corollary.